BennoCraft/Cable-Dashboardv8/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](maybe later).
-You can also take a look at the [contributing guide](maybe later).
+Contributions, issues and feature requests are welcome!

 ## Show your support